cmartinez131/sabergraphs/README.md

 Some things worth knowing about the internals:

-- Every AI-generated query passes a SQL safety layer (single SELECT only, table allowlist, comment and quoting tricks rejected, hard row limit) and runs as a SELECT-only Postgres role with a 5 second timeout.
+- Every query passes a SQL safety layer (single SELECT only, table allowlist, comment and quoting tricks rejected, hard row limit) and runs as a SELECT-only Postgres role with a 5 second timeout.
 That layer has a 69-test suite of SQL injection payloads.